 Anchoring the room we added a wool woven sisal carpet with flecks of Fall colors to tie in all our accessories.
 The warm color is a welcoming balance to the cool original gray floor tile.

 Velvet And Embroidery Pillows

-Even though the Willowick Sofa came with four accent pillows I order Amy additional Fall inspired pillows.
+Even though the sofa came with four accent pillows I order Amy additional Fall inspired pillows.
 You know me.
 The more the merrier!
-In my online shopping cart came two Riveted Edged Burnt Orange Throw Pillows and a set of the Remy Nature Embroidered Leaf Pillows from Raymour & Flanigan.
 Last year my obsession with velvet started and the love hasn’t stopped.
 These down filled pillows are the perfect affordable Fall addition with out breaking the bank.
 They are ideal for laying on the couch or snuggling up on the floor for family movie night.
 So pile them on!

 Decorating Tip: Mixing fabrics patterns can be tricky.
 Here’s my latest 2- minute episode of Design & Unwind where I share my secrets for mixing solids, patterns, and florals for the perfect balance.
 Don’t forget to subscribe to see new and upcoming episodes.
 Feel free to leave me a topic you’d like to address.
 I’d love to hear from you!